r3fang/CRESTseq/README.md

  | ...	|...	 |...	|...	 |...	   |...	   |...	   |...
  | chr6:30235672-30242444	|164 |833	|356 |10   |1294   |1471   |490

+2. **what is 'error: RRA fais to generate p value for bins.'**
-2. **Error: terminate called after throwing an instance of 'std::bad_alloc'** crest requires at least 2GB memory, the error is due to not enough memory.
+ crest requires at least 3GB memory, the error is due to not enough memory.